General context, key principles and hot topics

 51 Are there circumstances under which reporting misconduct to law enforcement authorities is mandatory in your country?

-The Proceeds of Crime Act 2002 (POCA) places a specific duty on employees of regulated businesses (i.e. financial services firms and professional services such as lawyers and accountants) to make a report to the NCA when they have reasonable grounds to know or suspect that another person is engaged in money laundering and that knowledge came to them within the course of their regulated business.
-Failure to make a report in those circumstances carries a risk of imprisonment or a fine, or both, for individuals (and fines for companies), unless, in the case of individuals, they have reported to their firm’s money laundering reporting officer (MLRO).
-Other similar offences arise in the case of MLROs who have failed to report to the NCA, given their designated statutory duties to do so.
+Section 330 of the Proceeds of Crime Act 2002 (POCA) places a specific duty on employees of regulated businesses (i.e., financial services firms and professional services such as lawyers and accountants) to make a report to the National Crime Agency (NCA) when they have reasonable grounds to know or suspect that another person is engaged in money laundering and that knowledge or suspicion came to them within the course of their regulated business.
+Failure to make a report in those circumstances carries a risk of imprisonment or a fine, or both, for individuals (and fines for companies), unless, in the case of individuals, they have reported to their company’s money laundering reporting officer (MLRO).
+Other similar offences arise under section 331 of POCA regarding MLROs who have failed to report to the NCA, given their designated statutory duties to do so.

-Any company (regulated or non-regulated) should make a report to the NCA if it has a suspicion that it possesses funds obtained as a result of suspected criminal conduct by the company or its employees, as this may be a money laundering offence under POCA.
-Other offences can arise if transactions involve the facilitation of money laundering offences by other persons.
-A report to the NCA of any of these types of suspicions can provide a statutory defence to money laundering if made as soon as practicable.
+Any company (regulated or non-regulated) may make a report to the NCA if it has a suspicion that it possesses funds obtained as a result of suspected criminal conduct by the company or its employees, as this may be a money laundering offence under POCA, or terrorist financing (under part 3 of the Terrorism Act 2000).
+In addition, when a company (regulated or non-regulated) knows or suspects that property it intends to deal with is criminal (i.e., it constitutes or represents, in whole or part, directly or indirectly, the benefit of a person’s criminal conduct), it should make a Defence Against Money Laundering report (DAML) to the NCA.
+Note that the DAML only applies to future actions and cannot cure past breaches.
+In both cases, a report to the NCA of any of these types of suspicions and activities can provide a statutory defence to money laundering if made as soon as practicable.

-A money laundering report to the NCA is not a self-report for the purposes of a DPA (see question 52) or mitigation of sentence.
-A self-report must be made directly to the relevant authority, such as the SFO.
+A money laundering report to the NCA is not a self-report for the purposes of a deferred prosecution agreement (DPA) or mitigation of sentence.
+A self-report must be made directly to the relevant authority, such as the Serious Fraud Office (SFO).

 52 In what circumstances might you advise a company to self-report to law enforcement even if it has no legal obligation to do so?
 In what circumstances would that advice to self-report extend to countries beyond your country?

-The question of when and whether to self-report in the UK has been the subject of considerable debate following the Rolls-Royce case, which involved a DPA (notwithstanding that there was no self-report) and the Airbus SE case, respectively.
+The question of when and whether to self-report has been the subject of considerable debate following the Rolls-Royce case, which involved a DPA (notwithstanding that there was no self-report) and the Airbus SE case, respectively.

 Prior to the DPA agreed in Rolls-Royce in January 2017, it was considered advisable for a company to self-report if it wished a matter to be settled by way of a DPA; the SFO had articulated that one of the preconditions of a DPA was a genuinely proactive approach by the company, including a full self-report (i.e., complete disclosure of the facts).

 In respect of Airbus SE, the commercial and defence and space divisions were charged with five counts of failure to prevent bribery.
 The conduct covered by the UK DPA took place across Sri Lanka, Malaysia, Indonesia, Taiwan and Ghana, between 2011 and 2015.
-In her judgment, The Right Honourable Dame Victoria Sharp remarked that the seriousness of the criminality in this case was grave, with worldwide conduct that took place over many years.
-The considerations applied by the court, which nevertheless awarded a 50 per cent reduction, are set out in question 8, but notwithstanding the quantum of the award, the reduction underlines the need to focus on the central importance of self-reporting to the eventual outcome.
+In its judgment, the court remarked that the seriousness of the criminality in this case was grave, with worldwide conduct that took place over many years.
+It also noted that once the wrongdoing was identified, Airbus SE overhauled its compliance, which resulted in the company putting in place the following remedial steps:

 The SFO does not publish details of the self-reports that have led to no further action.
 Whether a DPA will be available in the absence of a self-report in future remains to be seen.